-- 1.1 (hablar) to talk conversaron sobre el tema del desarme [formal] they talked about o discussed the subject of disarmament 1.2 (especialmente América Latina/especially Latin America) (charlar) to chat, gab (inglés norteamericano/American English) [familiar/colloquial] estuvimos conversando hasta las tres de la mañana we were talking o chatting until three o'clock in the morning conversé largo rato con ella I had a long chat o talk o conversation with her la maestra la echó de la clase por conversar (CS) the teacher sent her out of the class for talking
+- 1.1 (hablar) to talk conversaron sobre el tema del desarme [formal] they talked about o/or discussed the subject of disarmament 1.2 (especialmente América Latina/especially Latin America) (charlar) to chat, gab (inglés norteamericano/American English) [familiar/colloquial] estuvimos conversando hasta las tres de la mañana we were talking o/or chatting until three o'clock in the morning conversé largo rato con ella I had a long chat o/or talk o/or conversation with her la maestra la echó de la clase por conversar (Cono Sur/Southern Cone) the teacher sent her out of the class for talking

 Here is a selection of useful words and phrases you will need in real-life situations while you're visiting Spain and other Spanish-speaking countries...

 The PAN (Partido de Acción Nacional) is the political party that won the Mexican general elections in 2000, breaking the Partido Revolucional Institucional's record of 71 years in power.
 PRI - Partido Revolucionario InstitucionalPAN was founded in 1939 as a conservative alternative to President, Lázaro Cárdenas.
 It presents an image of being a defender of popular causes, but takes an individualistic approach to matters of education and property.
 Its traditional policies include limiting state intervention in the economy to a minimum and bringing about a greater rapprochement between the government and the church.